omarbenabdejlil/BlueToothSniffer/README.md

 int hci_read_remote_name(int sock, const bdaddr_t *ba, int len,
                          char *name, int timeout)
 ```
-- hci_read_remote_name tries for at most timeout milliseconds to use the socket sock to query the user-friendly name of the device with Bluetooth address ba.
-On success, hci_read_remote_name returns 0 and copies at most the first len bytes of the device's user-friendly name into name.
-On failure, it returns -1 and sets errno accordingly.
+- |hci_read_remote_nam|e tries for at most timeout __milliseconds__ to use the socket sock to query the user-friendly name of the device with Bluetooth address ba.
+On success, hci_read_remote_name returns __0__ and copies at most the first len bytes of the device's user-friendly name into name.
+On failure, it returns __-1__ and sets errno accordingly.